iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 Once the multi topic has been created, it is used by the subscriber’s ``create_datareader()`` operation to obtain a multi topic data reader.
 This data reader is used by the application to receive the constructed samples of the resulting type.
-The manner in which these samples are constructed is described below in section :ref:`How Resulting Samples are Constructed`.
+The manner in which these samples are constructed is described below in section :ref:`content_subscription_profile--how-resulting-samples-are-constructed`.

+.. _content_subscription_profile--topic-expressions:

 Topic Expressions
 =================

+..
+    Sect<5.4.1>

 Topic expressions use a syntax that is very similar to a complete SQL query: